 - 2 pinches cinnamon

-- In a large saucepan heat water and sugar on high heat until sugar is dissolved.
+- In a large saucepan heat water and sugar on high until sugar is dissolved, whisking constantly.

-- Add cranberries and simmer on medium for 10 minutes, until most cranberries pop.
+- Add cranberries and simmer over medium heat for 10 minutes, until most cranberries pop.
 Stir occasionally.

-- Remove from heat to serving bowl and add 2 pinches cinnamon (optional).
+- Remove from the heat to a serving bowl and add 2 pinches cinnamon (optional).
+Use a masher or immersion blender to mash the sauce into a smoother consistency if desired.